RE:MADE

 (Supported by a grant from The Made Agency)

-A portable table that disassembles and packs into itself, made from a vintage 1960s family suitcase, scrap wood and finished with natural shellac to pay respects to its age.
+A portable table that disassembled and packed into itself, made from a vintage 1960s family suitcase, scrap wood and finished with natural shellac to pay respects to its age.

 Created soon after my return to Singapore, this piece was representative of the liminal state I found myself in at the time.
-It also echoed my past periods of childhood transition, a sentiment underscored by my family name still sewn into the luggage lining.
-Over time, this table has become a new transitional object, unpacked at each new location I find myself.
+It echoed my past periods of childhood transition, a sentiment underscored by my family name still sewn into the luggage lining.
+Over time, this table became a new transitional object, unpacked at each new studio location I found myself.

 Rather Pallet-table (2021)